Skip to Content

 This table service restaurant features characters from Tangled and live entertainment!

-You will be transported to the kingdom of Corona for an evening of music and interactive fun.
+Guests will be transported to the kingdom of Corona for an evening of music and interactive fun.

-You will see Rapunzel, Flynn Rider and the mischievous Snuggly Duckling Thugs.
+You will see Rapunzel, Flynn Rider, and the mischievous Snuggly Duckling Thugs.

 Animator's Palace on Disney Magic